SupriyaPHulsure/Infomation-Retrieval-Engine-with-Hadoop-Mapreduce/README.md

 In this project, a simple search engine is implemented using MapReduce framework on Hadoop.

-MapReduce is a programming model for processing and generating big data sets with parallel, distributed computing on cluster.
+MapReduce is a programming model for processing big data sets with parallel, distributed computing on cluster.
 Hadoop is an open source implementation of MapReduce model of programming.
-The implementation consists of two modules as follows-
+In this project, we are looking at a simple information retrieval engine using MapReduce, the problem statement consists of two parts.

  ###    1. Indexing of Documents -